Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 Let us compare these performances to the ones we would have obtained in a more standard imperative way.
-For instance let us consider how we would have computed the min/max values of the PZ redshifts: \begin{enumerate} \item each FITS files is opened and read, \item photometric redshifts values are added shooting random numbers, \item the min and max values are computed and stored, \item all min/max values are combined to obtain the lowest (highest) min (max). \end{enumerate} We implemented that process in \py: it takes about 45 mins to process the 32 files.
+For instance, let us consider how we would have computed the \verb=min/max= values of the PZ redshifts: \begin{enumerate} \item each FITS files is opened and read, \item redshift uncertainties are added shooting random numbers, \item the min and max values are computed and stored, \item all min/max values are combined to obtain the lowest (highest) min (max). \end{enumerate} We implemented that process in \py: it takes about 45 mins to process the 32 files.
 Which is to be compared to the $2.8+12.4+97.7+1.8\simeq 2$ mins we obtained with \spark.
-This poor result comes from reading sequentially the files (in a loop).
-We could have used different workers to read the files in parallel (which is a \texttt{map} logic).
-This would take at best $45/32=1.4$ mins.
-But you would have to implement some extra code, possibly with \texttt{MPI}, to recover the results among workers and combine them (the \texttt{reduce} part) while this is achieved naturally in \spark.
-Now consider what happens next.
-All is lost in an imperative language once the computation is performed.
-Any further operation, as building the histogram once the min/max boundaries are known, will always take approximately the same IO-limited time, while in \spark subsequent operations will happen within \bigO{10s}.
-This makes \spark a perfect tool for fast interactive data analysis.
+This sequential comparison is unfair since one could also implement some MPI logic to read the files in parallel on each node, or even post-process the files to distribute them on each core.
+The point is not getting the very best performance but already an excellent one with very little effort.
+Furthermore, while in the imperative approach all the data in memory is lost when the program ends, using the cache in \spark offers the possibility to investigate several aspects of the data in a single session without ever reloading them.